apache/cassandra-java-driver/CONTRIBUTING.md

 can be inefficient (if the `SimulacronRule` is method-level, it will create a Simulacron cluster for every test method, even those that only need CCM).

-Try to use `@ClassRule` as much as possible: it's more efficient to reuse the same resource across all test methods.
-The only exceptions are:
-* CCM tests that use `@CassandraRequirement` restrictions at the method level (ex:
-  `BatchStatementIT`).
-* tests where you *really* need to restart from a clean state for every method.
+##### Class-level rules

-When you use `@ClassRule`, your rules need to be static; also make them final and use constant naming conventions, like `CCM_RULE`.
+Rules annotated with `@ClassRule` wrap the whole test class, and are reused across methods.
+Try to use this as much as possible, as it's more efficient.
+The fields need to be static; also make them final and use constant naming conventions, like `CCM_RULE`.

 When you use a server rule (`CcmRule` or `SimulacronRule`) and a `SessionRule` at the same level, wrap them into a rule chain to ensure proper initialization order: